Do-sth-sharp/libVocalShaper/README.md

 # libVocalShaper
-The library of VocalShaper engines, scipts and plugins development.
+The library of VocalShaper engines, scripts and plugins development.